es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 Note the external dependency which is shown with "@ElasticNodeMiddleware".
 This dependency refers to the [Configuration.py](../scripts/Configuration.py) file of the elastic node middleware code.

-Then add for your uploadExample.py file following code:
+Then add for your uploadBitFile.py file following code:

     py_binary(
-        name = "uploadBitFile",
+        name = "uploadBitfile",
-        srcs = ["myscripts/uploadBitFile.py"],
+        srcs = ["myscripts/uploadBitfile.py"],
         deps = [
             "portConfigs",
             "@ElasticNodeMiddleware//:serial_test",